sakuramomo1005/Website-Source/content/authors/admin/_index.md

 education:
   courses:
   - course: Ph.D. in Biostatistics
-    institution: New York University
+    institution: Grossman School of Medicine, New York University
     year: Present
   - course: M.S. in Biostatistics and Data Science
-    institution: Cornell University
+    institution: Weill Cornell Graduate School of Biomedical Sciences, Cornell University
     year: 2018
   - course: B.A. in International Finance and Statistics
-    institution: Capital University of Economics and Business
+    institution: School of Finance, Capital University of Economics and Business
     year: 2013

-fun facts:
-- I am a PADI AOW certified diver
-- I was a competition swimmer
-- I donated all sales from my calligraphy works in two auctions to children health charity foundation

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons